Blackmesa-Canteen/SWEN90004-assignment-2/README.md

 2. Check & modify parameter file `./params.properties` if needed;
 3. Run the model with `java Main`;
 4. See the runtime result `.csv` files from `./data` directory;
+5. Change the parameter file `./params.properties` to do more experiments, and repeat step 3 & 4.
+No need to recompile source codes;
-5. Execute `rm *.class` to clean compiled artifacts.
+6. Finished.
+Then execute `rm *.class` to clean compiled artifacts.

 ## 4 License
 This is a curriculum project from the University of Melbourne.